 2-T) Steve Busby, Royals: 16 innings

 Dates: June 14-24, 1974

-The list of pitchers who have thrown no-hitters in back-to-back seasons include many stars we’re all familiar with -- Ryan, Sandy Koufax, Jake Arrieta, Tim Lincecum and Warren Spahn, for example -- along with a few lesser-known names.
+The list of pitchers who have thrown no-hitters in back-to-back seasons includes many stars with whom we’re all familiar -- Ryan, Sandy Koufax, Jake Arrieta, Tim Lincecum and Warren Spahn, for example -- along with a few lesser-known names.
 Busby belongs to the latter category, though he was certainly making himself known to Kansas City fans in 1974.

 Busby had struck out 174 batters and twirled a no-hitter as a rookie with the Royals the year prior, finishing third in AL Rookie of the Year voting.
 He was off to a less spectacular start entering June of his second campaign, but seemed to flip the switch right around the start of this streak.
 Busby went the distance in a win on June 14 in Detroit, retiring his last eight batters.
 Then he put himself into the record books in Milwaukee by authoring his second no-no in a span of 14 months while surrendering just one walk to the Brewers.

 Busby then retired the first nine White Sox batters he faced and carried another no-hit bid into the sixth on June 24, and went on to finish 1974 with a career-best 22-14 mark.
 He would pitch just one more complete season, and though he became the first pitcher to successfully return to the diamond following rotator cuff surgery, his career was never the same.